Genuinely nonlocal sets with smallest cardinality: Introduction

-\emph{Introduction.} In 1999, C.H.Bennett (and his co-workers) introduced a new form of quantum nonlocality, which serves to explore the fundamental question about locally accessing global information encoded in a set of quantum states \cite{Bennett99}.
-In his seminal work, Bennett showed the existence of nine product states in bipartite system $\mathbb{C}^3 \otimes \mathbb{C}^3$ that cannot be perfectly distinguished by the separated subsystems, provided only local operations and classical communications (LOCC) are available by them.
-He named this phenomenon ``quantume nonlocality without entanglement'', as opposed to the stereotype of many people that to manifest nonlocality, existence of entanglement is always required.
-Since then, such form of distinguishability-based nonlocality has been studied extensively (see \cite{Bennett1999,Walgate00,Walgate02,Ghosh01,Ghosh02,DiVicenzo03,Horodecki03} for an incomplete list).
+In 1999, C.H.Bennett et al. introduced a new form of quantum nonlocality, which serves to investigate the fundamental question about locally accessing quantum information encoded in a set of quantum states \cite{Bennett99}.
+In his seminal work, Bennett (and his co-workers) showed the existence of nine product states in bipartite system $\mathbb{C}^3 \otimes \mathbb{C}^3$ that cannot be perfectly distinguished by the separated subsystems, provided only local operations and classical communications (LOCC) are available by them.
+He named this phenomenon ``quantum nonlocality without entanglement'', as opposed to the stereotype of many people that to manifest nonlocality, existence of entanglement is always required.
+Since then, such form of distinguishability-based nonlocality has been studied extensively (see \cite{Bennett1999,Walgate00,Walgate02,Ghosh01,Ghosh02,DiVicenzo03,Horodecki03,Chefles04,Hayashi06,Nathanson05,Bandyopadhyay09,Bandyopadhyay11,Li2020,Xu1,Xu2} for an incomplete list).

 Although entanglement is not necessary for this form of nonlocality, lots of evidence have been found showing that entangled states are generally more difficult to be distinguished locally.
-For example, it has been shown by Horodecki et al. that if a set of full orthogonal basis in an arbitrary two-partite system is locally distinguishable, then they must be all product states \cite{Horodecki03}.
-What is more, if at least one of the states among them is entangled, then the set is not even probabilistically distinguishable locally.
-In \cite{Hayashi06}, Hayashi et al. showed further that the maximal number of orthogonal pure states that is perfectly distinguishable by LOCC is bounded above by the total dimension of the two-partite system over the average entanglement of the states.
-With that said, entanglement is to a large extent responsible for local indistinguishability, thought there also exist exceptions on some occasions \cite{Horodecki03}.
+For example, it has been shown by Horodecki et al. that if a set of full orthogonal basis $\{|\psi_1\rangle, \cdots, |\psi_{mn}\rangle\}$ of any bipartite system $\mathbb{C}^m \otimes \mathbb{C}^n$ is locally distinguishable, then they must be all product states \cite{Horodecki03}.
+Moreover, if at least one among them is entangled, then the states are not even conclusively distinguishable locally.
+In \cite{Hayashi06}, it was further shown by Hayashi et al. that the number $k$ of orthogonal pure states in $\mathbb{C}^m \otimes \mathbb{C}^n$ that is perfectly distinguishable by LOCC is bounded above by the total dimension of the two-partite system over the average entanglement of the states, namely $k \leq mn/[1+\overline{r(\psi_i)}]$ where $r(\cdot)$ is the robustness of entanglement.
+With that said, entanglement is generally responsible for local indistinguishability, though there also exists certain exceptional occasions \cite{Horodecki03}.